-History of French Onion Dip
+Bowl of Caramelized French Onion Dip with Potato Chips Around It.

 I have always known it as French Onion Dip, but it is often called California Dip.
 It is believed that a French cook in Los Angeles put instant onion soup with some sour cream and the recipe was printed in the local newspaper back in the 1950s, and that combination obviously worked!
-Yes, I could simply buy the onion soup mix and add some sour cream, but if you know me, I always prefer the homemade versions of dressings and dips, like my Homemade Ranch Dressing, and this is no exception.
+Yes, I could simply use onion soup mix and add some sour cream, but if you know me, I always prefer the homemade versions of dressings and dips, like my Homemade Ranch Dressing, and this is no exception.

 Ingredients for Homemade French Onion Dip